uozuAho/pandemic_ddd/readme.md

 implemented in C#.
 Intended for usage by AI agents.

 # todo
-- fuzz fail: disease not eradicated. steps:
-  - medic cures blue (at atlanta?)
-  - drive to chicago, autoremove
-  - drive to montreal, autoremove, eradicated
-  - drive to new york, autoremove, eradicated (UNEXPECTED)
 - win one game at any difficulty, any strategy
   - strategy
     - inline todos